PepsiCo beats expectations, stands by portfolio

 In an apparent dig, Johnston also noted that the deal being proposed by Peltz would benefit Mondelez shareholders; Peltz owned a $1.23 billion stake in Mondelez as of March 31, according to a filing with the Securities and Exchange Commission.

-In addition to higher prices for its drinks and snacks, PepsiCo, based in Purchase, N.Y., noted that its improved productivity also helped lift operating profit during the period.
+In addition to higher prices for its drinks and snacks, PepsiCo, based in Purchase, New York, noted that its improved productivity also helped lift operating profit during the period.
 It stood by its outlook for year, with core earnings per share expected to grow 7 percent.

-Its stock fell 56 cents to close at $85.64 Wednesday.
-Over the past year, it’s up about 25 percent.
+Its stock was up 1 percent at $87.20 in premarket trading.
+Over the past year, it’s up 25 percent.